Zachary Taylor Biography

 During the War of 1812, Taylor distinguished himself commanding an out-manned garrison during the Siege of Fort Harrison (September 4–15, 1812) near Terre Haute, Indiana.
 For his leadership in saving the fort and its occupants during a surprise attack by a large force of American Indians, Taylor received a brevet promotion to the rank of major.

 On February 1, 1815, the army promoted Taylor to the rank of major effective May 15.
 During the interim, however, Congress downsized the army and Taylor reverted to his previous rank as captain.
 Refusing to accept the demotion, Taylor resigned from the army.
 His retirement did not last long.
-With the support of President James Madison, the army recommissioned him as a major on May 17, 1816, and sent to Fort Howard, Wisconsin.
+With the support of President James Madison, the army recommissioned him as a major on May 17, 1816, and sent him to Fort Howard, Wisconsin.

 For the next three decades, Taylor steadily climbed through the officer corps.
 In April 1819, army officials promoted him to lieutenant colonel and ordered him to Louisiana.
 Tragedy struck when his family followed and two of Taylor’s daughters died of a “bilious fever” in the fall of 1820.
 In 1822, Taylor established Fort Selden and Fort Jesup in Louisiana.
 He also purchased a cotton plantation near Bayou Sara.